Frequently Asked Questions About HISA’S Rules

 1. How is the Responsible Person changed in the Authority’s database after a claim has taken effect?
 How quickly will this be “posted” as changed?

 The Claims Clerk is responsible for changing the Responsible Person designation in the HISA system.
 The system is updated within minutes of the posting.
-After this happens, the Current Responsible Person will:
+After this happens, the previous Responsible Person will:

-• Receive a HISA notification on the portal as well as an email notifying them of the change in designation and prompting them to provide treatment records to the new owner;
+• Receive a HISA notification on the Portal as well as an email notifying them of the change in designation and prompting them to provide treatment records to the new Responsible Person;

 • Click on the hyperlink to the sample template of the claim form as directed in the email to download the form; and

-• Fill out the form or compile a similar document and email it to the new Responsible Person and/or Owner.
+• Fill out the form or compile a similar document and email it to the new Responsible Person.

 A step-by-step document explaining the process can be downloaded from the Resources page on the HISA website at www.hisaus.org.